 - How would we structure classrooms and learning events such that students, free from debilitating anxiety, grew to trust us and to trust their own capacity to find meaning and success in learning?

-It is to productively and practically address these very questions, that I searched far and wide for relevant and meaningful life principles (in the sciences and the humanities) and reconciled them into a coherent practical model and theory to support teaching and learning practice.
-Ultimately I have an abiding respect and, yes, love for teachers and I deeply believe in the untapped potential of schooling.
+It is to productively and practically address these very questions, that I searched far and wide for relevant and meaningful life principles (in the sciences and the humanities) and reconciled them into a coherent practical model to support teaching and learning practice.
+Ultimately I have an abiding respect and, yes, love for teachers.
+And I deeply believe in the untapped potential of schooling.
 I hope you find promising-enough insight in this website to prompt further inquiry into these matters, either by picking up my book, talking to me about tailored professional development opportunities, or simply writing me a note to start a conversation – that we might further our understanding together.